pgexperts/handyrep/docs/designspec.rst

 * sudo
 * postgres port open to HandyRep server
 * directory controlled by handyrep user and accessible to postgres user
+* postgresql.conf set up for replication

 Optional on Nodes:
 * WAL-E and/or archive scripts
+* rsync/ssh config to other nodes

 Configuration
 -------------